kwa-yu-heng/PolygonApp_Turtle/README.md

 # PolygonApp_Turtle
 Polygon App with multiple functionalities, coded using only turtle

-PDF documentation as attached in comments
+Read PDF documentation for more details